Overland Park Limited Liability Company Formation Lawyer

-At the Dorsch Law Firm, we understand how important your business is to you.
+At the Dorsch Law Firm, our Overland Park Limited Liability Company Formation Lawyer understands how important your business is to you.
 Establishing a Limited modafprovig.com Liability Company (LLC) is one way to protect your valuable assets, to reduce taxes, to increase credibility, and all with fewer restrictions than some other business organization types.

 A Limited Liability Company is a type of business organization that combines some of the elements of a corporation with those of a sole proprietorship or partnership.
 Like a corporation, the personal liability of the company’s members is limited – thus the name.